jonjohnson34/collegepool/README.md

 1.1.3

 	AFTER SIGNING IN
-		- set the picks page to only allow 3 locked games (Done)
+		- set the picks page to only allow 3 locked games
 		- make sure all games are filled out.

 		- after picks redirect to page with everyones picks.
-(Done)
 			- create page with everyones picks laid out names vertically and picks horziontaly (Done)
 			- only show picks that have been submitted.
 (Done)